Learned Collusion: Stochastic payoffs

+We illustrate the dynamics of Q-values assuming $y=0$, setting $\alpha =0.1,\varepsilon=0.05$ and $\delta=0.95$ and starting from unfavorable conditions ($Q_{i}^{0}(D)=1>Q_{i}^{0}(C)=0.9$).
+In case payoffs are not random, the low speed of adjustment makes it hard to exit from a defection trap.
+Experimentations generate small variations in Q-values, but too small to generate any exit over the million period draw considered.
+Figure~\ref{figplotperf} shows a 20000 period-long realization.

-In case payoffs are random (and correlated) (see Figure \ref{fig12}), $Q$ values are much more variable, and one observes transitions between mostly-cooperative phases and mostly-defective phases, independently of initial conditions, and these transitions arise for different $Q$-values (in the case of non-random payoff, defective phases were only arising for low-Q's).
+In case payoffs are random (see Figure \ref{figdyn}), $Q$ values are much more variable even along defection phases (where $Q_{i}(D)>Q_{i}(C)$), and one observes transitions between mostly-defective phases and mostly-cooperative phases whether shocks are correlated or independent.

-For the random-payoff case, we report below (see Table~{\ref{tab6}) the occurrence of each pair $CC$,$CD,DC$ and $DD$ for $\alpha=0.1$ and various specifications of $\varepsilon$, over draws of 200.000 periods each, as well as expected gains.
+The Figures suggest however that these transitions are less frequent and less persistent when payoff shocks are independent.
+Confirming this, we report below (Table~{\ref{tab6}) the occurrence of each pair $CC$,$CD,DC$ and $DD$ for $\alpha=0.1$ and various specifications of $\varepsilon$, over draws of 100.000 periods, as well as expected gains. }

-There are two notable facts about this table.
-The alternation between joint cooperation and joint defection obtains \textit{even when experimentation is small}.
-Small experimentation levels actually \textit{help} sustain higher welfare.
-As we shall see, high experimentation levels hurt because they shorten cooperative phases without facilitating exits from defective phase.

-Let us first give some intuition as to why exits from low-Q traps become feasible with (correlated) payoff-shocks.
-Intuitively, in the correlated case, either $z=V$ and gains are simultaneously high for both players, or $z=0$ and gains are simultaneously low for both players.
-This implies that over the range of $Q$'s that are spanned through the process, and so long as the players choose the same action, the differences

-either\textit{\ simultaneously rise} or \textit{simultaneously decrease}.
-This simultaneity facilitates exits from defection phases even when $Q$ values are small for both players, because a simultaneous rise may occur several periods in a row.
-With non-random payoffs, escaping low-Q traps required\textit{\ joint experimentation} (hence high experimentation levels)\textit{. }Joint experimentation is no longer necessary.

-As a matter of fact, high experimentation levels induce many CD's and DC's that contribute to raise the difference $|\Delta_{1}-\Delta_{2}|$, which makes simultaneous exit from defection less likely (because larger differences make events $\Delta_{i}^{t}>0>\Delta_{j}^{t}$ more likely), explaining the poor performance observed for high $\varepsilon$.\footnote{Under events $\Delta _{1}^{t}>0>\Delta_{2}^{t}$, $CD$ is played, and this decreases both $\Delta_{i}$'s on average, making exits difficult -- though not impossible.}